Key Takeaway

 Practical steps to prepare for retatrutide before it's available, including starting GLP-1 therapy now, building healthy habits, and understanding the approval timeline.

-While retatrutide is not yet available, you can prepare by starting your weight loss journey now with currently available GLP-1 medications like semaglutide or tirzepatide.
-Waiting on the sidelines for a drug that is still in Phase 3 trials means losing months or even years of progress you could be making today.
+While retatrutide isn't yet available, you can prepare by starting your weight loss process now with currently available GLP-1 medications like semaglutide or tirzepatide.
+Waiting on the sidelines for a drug that's still in Phase 3 trials means losing months or even years of progress you could be making today.
 The patients who will benefit most from retatrutide when it arrives are those who have already begun addressing their metabolic health, not those who delayed treatment hoping for a better option.

 The Retatrutide Timeline: What to Expect